TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

 give a more accurate result.
 However, for securities with stock 'splits', this new engine has flaws and the CBR can sometimes give a 'better' result.
 In particular:

-- for average cost, if all shares are sold down to zero, and then later more shares are purchase, then CBR goes wrong from this point forward.
+- for average cost...:
+  .. if all shares are sold down to zero, and then later more shares are purchase, then CBR goes wrong from this point forward.
 MD's new engine deals properly with this situation.

-- for average cost, with securities with stock splits, MD's new engine fails to calculate properly.
+  .. with securities with stock splits, MD's new engine fails to calculate properly.
 In this situation the old CBR report is better.
 Note: In this scenario, the capital gains report will also be wrong.

-- for average cost, Buy/Sell txns zero shares sells with a fee, and also MiscInc/Exp with a fee can be used to 'adjust' MD's calculation of the cost basis.
+  ..
+Buy/Sell txns zero shares sells with a fee, and also MiscInc/Exp with a fee can be used to 'adjust' MD's calculation of the cost basis.
 MD's new engine accounts for this.

-- for average cost, Sell shares at zero price/amount causes CBR to ignore the txn and hence MD's cost basis goes wrong from this point.
+  ..
+Sell shares at zero price/amount causes CBR to ignore the txn and hence MD's cost basis goes wrong from this point.
 MD's new engine accounts for this.

 - for 'Lot Control' securities, the original calculation method is used consistently for all screens/reports.
 But again,